 My first experience with residential colleges began in graduate school when I became a member of Dudley House, one of the residential colleges at Harvard University.
 In Dudley House I made friends with writers and doctors, had lunch with physicists and Shakespeare scholars, discussed literary theory around the pool table for hours, and was presented with a wide range of opportunities to do good by serving the college community.
 These experiences opened my eyes: why weren’t my undergraduate years like this?
 Why don’t all students have this sort of experience at every university?
 It was obvious from what I saw that this could be done anywhere.
 Harvard is a wealthy institution, it is true, but the only things needed were dining rooms, and dormitories, and students and faculty, and most universities have all these things.
 What Harvard did that my undergraduate institution did not do was arrange its resources correctly.

-Some years later at the University of North Carolina at Greensboro I had the opportunity to establish a new residential college named Cornelia Strong College.
+Some years later at the University of North Carolina at Greensboro I had the opportunity to establish a new residential college named Cornelia Strong College in a renovated but fairly generic dormitory.
 In just a few short years, with little institutional support and very few resources, a glorious community of students, faculty, and staff developed, a community filled with loyalty, tradition, generosity, wit, intelligence, imagination, and service, a community that stood in stark contrast to much of the rest of the campus.
 The quotations that opened this section about beer, blood, and filth were replaced with comments like these:

 It’s the greatest home-away-from-home anyone could ever have.